Abdulmomen96/U-net-with-multiple-classification/README.md

 Preparing the dataset:
 To prepare the dataset we used image labeler tool.
 However, the output of the image labeler tool can't be used directly since the labels are mapped from 1 to 255, which makes them look blank in case of using a small number of labels.
 We used exporting_images.m to solve this.

+For motility, the saved model for concentration is used for the testing. the viedos are stored in the test directory, and fed to the model to generate the output images.
+To commine the output images of the sperms and draw the path traveled by each sperm we run the distance.py file.
+This file filters and smoothes the highlited sperm shapes in the ouput images and then combines then into single image to draw paths for each spearm.

+For working with the code please watch the attatched video.